Project Towards No Drug Abuse (Project TND)

 (To include basic study design, measures, results, and notable limitations)

 The study included a subset of the same sample from Sussman et al. (1998).
 The purpose of the study was to present a review of the evidence from 3 experimental trials of Project Towards No Drug Abuse (Project TND).
-Twenty-one schools recruited were randomly assigned to standard care (control), classroom only (Project TND), or a classroom plus semester-long school-as-community component.
+Participant schools were randomly assigned to standard care (control), classroom only (Project TND), or a classroom plus semester-long school-as-community component.
 Measures utilized include a questionnaire on drug use.
 Results indicate that the Project TND curriculum shows reductions in the use of cigarettes, alcohol, marijuana, hard drugs, weapon carrying, and victimization.
 Most of these results were replicated across the 3 trials.
-Limitations include low long-term follow-up rate, reliance on self-reported measures, attrition rate, and missing data.
+Limitations include low long-term follow-up rate, reliance on self-reported measures, attrition rate, only a subset of the original sample was used, and missing data.

 Length of controlled postintervention follow-up: 1 year.